OlivierLemoine/react_project/README.md

 ## What games?

-* Drag and drop article on top of a word.
+* Choose the right article for a list of words.
+Be carefull, you don't have much time !
 * Defend a planet from attacking

 ## Optional